2023 Best Value Allied Health Professions Schools in North Carolina

 Top 10 Best Allied Health Professions Schools

-Our analysis found Pitt Community College to be the best value school for allied health professions students who want to pursue a degree in North Carolina.
-Located in the suburb of Winterville, Pitt Community College is a public college with a moderately-sized student population.
+Our 2023 rankings named Pitt Community College the best value school in North Carolina for allied health professions students.
+Located in the medium-sized suburb of Winterville, Pitt Community College is a public school with a moderately-sized student population.

-Pitt Community College undergraduate students pay an average of $1,940 in in-state tuition and fees each year.
+In-state tuition fees for undergraduate students at Pitt Community College are $1,940 per year.
 On average, allied health graduates from Pitt Community College take out $13,462 in student loans while working on their degree.

-Out of the 58 schools in North Carolina that were part of this year’s ranking, South Piedmont Community College landed the # 2 spot on the list.
-Located in the rural area of Polkton, South Piedmont Community College is a public school with a small student population.
+The excellent programs at South Piedmont Community College helped the school earn the #2 place on this year’s ranking of the best allied health professions schools in North Carolina.
+Located in the rural area of Polkton, South Piedmont Community College is a public college with a small student population.

 South Piedmont Community College undergraduate students pay an average of $2,015 in in-state tuition and fees each year.

-You’ll be in good company if you decide to attend Forsyth Technical Community College.
-It ranked #3 on our 2023 Best Value Allied Health Professions Schools in North Carolina list.
-Located in the city of Winston-Salem, Forsyth Tech is a public college with a moderately-sized student population.
+The excellent programs at Forsyth Technical Community College helped the school earn the #3 place on this year’s ranking of the best allied health professions schools in North Carolina.
+Located in the medium-sized city of Winston-Salem, Forsyth Tech is a public college with a moderately-sized student population.

 Forsyth Tech undergraduate students pay an average of $2,152 in in-state tuition and fees each year.
 Allied Health majors at Forsyth Tech take out an average of $13,402 in student loans while working on their egree.